Best 9mm Self-Defense Ammo 2026: Top 7 Hollow Points Ranked (Federal HST, Speer Gold Dot, Hornady) header image

 1. Function Test in Your Gun

 Before trusting any ammunition with your life, fire at least 50-100 rounds of your chosen defensive load through your specific pistol.
 Defensive hollow points have different feeding profiles than range FMJ.
-Some pistols are picky about bullet geometry — better to find out at the range than in an emergency.
-If you can't afford to function-test premium ammo, Federal Punch ($0.75-1.00/rd) makes this financially realistic.
+Some pistols are picky about bullet geometry: better to find out at the range than in an emergency.
+If you can't afford to function-test premium ammo, Hornady XTP ($1.00-1.10/rd) makes this more financially realistic than HST or Gold Dot.

 2. Rotate Carry Ammo Every 6-12 Months

 Ammunition carried daily is exposed to body heat, humidity, sweat, and repeated chambering/unchambering.
 Rotate your carry ammo at least annually.
-When you rotate, shoot the old ammo at the range — this doubles as function testing and practice with your carry load.
+When you rotate, shoot the old ammo at the range, which doubles as function testing and practice with your carry load.
 Modern premium ammo will remain reliable for years in storage, but carried ammo degrades faster.
+If you want to stay ahead of price spikes during supply chain disruptions, our supply chain preparedness checklist covers when and how much defensive ammo to stock.

 3. Avoid Repeated Chambering